AndrewKeig/supermyx/readme.md

 # supermyx

-supermyx is a highly oppionated RabbitMQ wrapper around `node-amqp` and can be configured to implement various messaging patterns, including `work queues` and `publish subscribe`.
+supermyx is a highly oppionated AMQP/RabbitMQ wrapper around `node-amqp` and implements two messaging patterns, `work queues` and `publish subscribe`.

+# Supporting

+### publisher confirms

+By default supermyx uses the RabbitMQ extension `publisher confirms`, which ensures a message is delivered to RabbitMQ, we will reject on error here.

+### acks

-By default supermyx uses the RabbitMQ extension `publisher confirms`, which ensures a message is delivered to RabbitMQ.  supermyx is also configured to use `acks`, which ensure a message when pulled from a queue is acknowledged before removing it from the queue.
+supermyx is also configured to use `acks`, which ensure a message when pulled from a queue is acknowledged before removing it from the queue.

+### dead letter queue

-supermyx will create a dead letter queue for each exchange configured, called ```<ex-name>-dead```, so calling `ack(true)` will reject a message and push it to a dead letter queue.
+supermyx will create a dead letter exchange/queue for each exchange configured, called ```<exchange-name>-<queue-name>-dead```, so calling `ack(true)` from a consumer will reject a message and push the message to a dead letter queue.

+### Heartbeats

-Heartbeats are configured at `60` seconds, you can also configure a reconnect strategy, just like `node-amqp`.
-Everything else can be configured via the configuration shown below.
+Heartbeats are configured at `60` seconds

+### Reconnects

+We support reconnects; using a linear strategy, at 120ms second intervals.

+### Durability

+Everything in supermyx is durable, exchanges, queues and messages.
+Messages will expire after 1 hour.

 ## Install